-• Alim Shakh holds a position of Principal conductor of the Novosibirsk Philharmonic Chamber Orchestra (the top chamber orchestra in Russia).
+• Alim Shakh held the position of Principal conductor of the Novosibirsk Philharmonic Chamber Orchestra (the top chamber orchestra in Russia) (2008- 2022).

-• Since 2012 he is also Principal conductor of St. Petersburg State Conservatory Opera and Ballet Theatre.
+• Principal conductor of St. Petersburg State Conservatory Opera and Ballet Theatre (2012- 2020).

-Since 1999, Alim has been working in St. Petersburg Conservatory Opera and Ballet Theatre where under his auspices the following works were presented: “The Tsar’s Bride” by Rimsky-Korsakov, “Eugene Onegin", “Iolanta” and “The Queen of Spades” by Tchaikovsky, “Cosi fan tutte” and “Le nozze di Figaro” by Mozart, “La Boheme” and “Tosca” by Puccini.
-In 2001, Alim won the award “Artists Public Recognition” in California, the USA, for “Carmen” by Bizet.
-Under auspices of Shakh, the operetta “Viennese Meetings” by Strauss was staged in 2004 and the operetta “Der Zarewitsch” by Lehár in 2005.
-Nowadays, the conductor collaborates with the musical theatres in St. Petersburg, Kazan and Novosibirsk.
+He worked on staging and directing such works as: "The Tsar's Bride" by Rimsky-Korsakov, "Eugene Onegin", "Iolanta" and "The Queen of Spades" by Tchaikovsky, "Cosi fan tutte" and "Le nozze di Figaro" by Mozart, "La Boheme" and "Tosca" by Puccini, the operetta "Viennese Meetings" by Strauss and the operetta "Der Zarewitsch" by Lehár.

 Alim Shakh is the author of many noted creative projects: He was the first one who held concerts of International Symphony Orchestra "Let’s Make Music".
-In 2005 he became a co-other of the new trend in arts called Cinemaphonia (in collaboration with Tonino Guerra, Theo Angelopoulos, Rudolf Barshay, Valeri Gergiev, Boris Tishchenko, Andrey Petrov).
+In 2005 he became a co-other of the new trend in arts called Cinemaphonia.
 The world premiere of Cinemaphonia took place in Royal Albert Hall, London.
-Since 2000, Alim Shakh has been teaching at St. Petersburg Conservatory.
-Under his supervision, the Concert Chamber Orchestra of St. Petersburg Conservatory went on tour to France (Russian Culture Week under patronage of Maurice Druone and President Jacques Chirac in 2004).
-In November 2004, Alim directed the Conservatory Symphony Orchestra who accompanied to Luciano Pavarotti during his last concert in St. Petersburg.